ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 1. Collect all triangles in a data structure
 2. Sort from back to front ($O(n\log n)$)
 3. Draw objects in order
 This is very inefficient.
 We need to draw every single object at every timestep.
-Drawing the same pixel multiple times (since it gets covered) is called **overdrawin
+Drawing the same pixel multiple times (since it gets covered) is called **overdrawing**.
+This algorithm also runs into problems with ties.